hazelcast/management-center-docs/README.md

-# mc-docs
+# Management Center Documentation

-Management Center Documentation
+See the `main` branch for the full README.